Tribal Co-operative Marketing Development Federation of India (TRIFED)

 In terms of Tribal population, India is second highest in the world.
 Considering a likely folk of over 100 million, they cover more than 8% of the total population of India.
 However, this segment of population has been facing several difficulties.
 Due to their primitive features, they are hesitant of contact with other communities.
 This shyness towards society also leads to geographical detatchment resulting in ultimate economic backwardness.

 Listed below are the primary objectives of TRIFED (Tribal Cooperative Marketing Development Federation of India):

 - To work for Social and Economic Development of tribal people.

-- To perform the role of infrastructure provider and service giver to the Tribes to boost the manufacturing capacity.
+- It performs the role of infrastructure provider and service giver to the Tribes to boost the manufacturing capacity.

 - To impart training to artisans who have skills and talent to upgrade the level of output to International standards.

-- To publicize and advertise the handicraft and handloom products produced by tribes in national and global markets.
+- It publicizes and advertises the handicraft and handloom products produced by tribes in national and global markets.

 - To generate sustainable sources of livelihood for tribal community by giving opportunities to upgrade their contribution in Indian Economy.

 The actives undertaken by TRIFED get covered under two major categories, namely Minor Forest Produce (MFP) development and Retail Marketing and Development.